Methodist Church of Great Britain: Sexuality and marriage

 On 3 July 2019 the Methodist Conference approved a report, God in Love Unites Us, and voted in principle to permit same-sex weddings in Methodist premises by Methodist ministers—the report was then sent to district synods for consultation.
 A final decision, initially scheduled for the July 2020 conference, was postponed to 2021 due to the COVID-19 pandemic hindering grassroots discussions.
 On 30 June 2021 the Conference, presided over by Sonia Hicks, overwhelmingly approved (254 votes in favour with 46 against) the recognition of same-sex marriage in the church.
 Ministers are not forced to conduct such weddings if they disagree.
 The Conference also affirmed cohabitation.
 The traditionalist caucus, Methodist Evangelicals Together, dissented from recognition of same-sex marriage.

 Prior to this, the Methodist Church permitted transgender individuals who had undergone a legal gender transition to marry in accordance with their gender identity.
 This was because it allowed persons to be married based on their legal gender rather than their assigned sex at birth.
 The church has stated, "[t]here is no clear theological or Scriptural position on matters of gender reassignment."

+The Methodist Church bans conversion therapy on its premises and in all activities carried out in its name, viewing it as harmful and supporting a full legal ban in the UK.

 Dignity and Worth is a campaign group within the Methodist Church which aims to strengthen the Methodist Church's position as an LGBT-affirming denomination.
 The chair of the group described the church's decision to recognise same-sex marriage as a "momentous step on the road to justice".